thexyno/blogpages/parcel-quicktemplate.md

 <tangent>
 In `pkgs.fetchYarnDeps`, you get the right sha256 just like you do with `pkgs.buildGoModule`.

-Setting it to `pkgs.lib.fakeSha256` and seeing onto which sha256 it mismatches
+Setting it to `pkgs.lib.fakeSha256` and seeing onto which sha256 it mismatches.
 </tangent>

 ### Converting templates and building the application